Storyblok Raises $80M Series C - Read News

 For your project, remember to replace them to fetch the data from your store instead.

-Section titled Fetching data from Shopify Fetching data from Shopify
+Fetching data from Shopify

 As we have already configured our Apollo GraphQL client to work with Shopify, we can now start fetching the actual data from the platform and populate our storefront application with it.